novus/nvd3/README.md

 - nv.utils.optionsFunc has been deprecated.
 Will be removed on next release.
 It not really a 'd3' way of handling chart settings, and it also introduced compatibility issues with Internet Explorer and PhantomJS.
 - transitionDuration has been deprecated.
 It will be removed on next release.
 On supported charts, it has been replaced with 'duration'.
 - pie.description is no longer a valid option.
+- 'renderWatch' functionality added to supported charts.
+    - What is 'renderWatch'?
+Basically, it's a dispatch fired from the chart when all its components are done transitioning.
+This feature is useful for printing charts in headless browsers, like PhantomJS.
+See an example of it being used in examples/lineChart.html.
+- Basic unit tests added.
+They are in the test/mocha folder.

 ## Overview
 A reusable chart library for d3.js.